postmatic/epoch/readme.txt

 **Cacheing, page load, and CDNs**

 Epoch is hands down the fastest commenting system available for WordPress, all the while supporting page cacheing and CDNs.
 Epoch comments lazy load into a placeholder container only when needed.
 This means your post will load instantly, your comments will load instantly, and your server won't blink.
-And no, we don't use iframes.
-Your full SEO mojo is in tact.
+Comments are magically injected into your page so your full SEO mojo stays in tact.

 = Success through compatibility =